Qovery/documentation/website/docs/using-qovery/integration/continuous-integration/github-actions.md

 </Assumptions>

-This example will deploy a container application with Qovery from your GitLab CI pipeline.
+This example will deploy a container application with Qovery from your GitHub CI pipeline.
 Feel free to adapt it to your need.

 ```yaml title=".github/workflows/deploy-with-qovery.yml"
 # 1. Build and Push image to a remote registry